-You are now in the absolute best position to search homes to buy on the MLS.
-Once you find your perfect home you’re ready to buy it more quickly, efficiently, with reduced stress, and at the best price possible.
+The idea is to be prepared so you are in the absolute best position to search homes to buy on the MLS.
+Why?
+Because once you find your perfect home you’ll want to be ready to move forward without delay by making a qualified offer quickly, efficiently, with reduced stress, and at the best price possible.

 Let’s assume you are now serious and ready to start house hunting.
 You’ve enlisted the services of a realtor, obtained loan pre approval, downloaded our home search app to your phone or tablet, and your strategy is in place.